mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0806_WhatIsAmplio.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](/blogs/2024/08/06/WhatIsAmplio/).
+You can find the original version [here](/blogs/2024/08/06/WhatIsAmplio/).
 :::

 This article is the seventh entry in the [Summer Relay Series 2024](/events/season/2024-summer/).